 ICT is defined as any system or equipment that is used to create, duplicate, convert, or access data or information.
 Some common examples of such systems or equipment include but are not solely limited to:

 - Technical call support centers

 - Remote access website and tools

 - Software and operating systems

 - Users guides for both tools and software

-There are variety of fines and penalties that can be levied against businesses that fail to comply with the Rehabilitation act of 1973.
+There are a variety of fines and penalties that can be levied against businesses that fail to comply with the Rehabilitation Act of 1973.
 This includes fines of up to $55,000 for the first violation and up to $110,000 for any additional or subsequent violations.
-What’s more, businesses who receive federal funding could have these funds be revoked for failing to be in compliance.
+What’s more, businesses that receive federal funding could have these funds be revoked for failing to be in compliance.
 Moreover, while it may seem to be a minor issue on a surface level, failure to make a federal website completely accessible to people who are living with disabilities can also result in a potentially costly lawsuit.

 As online communication has become the new standard in our current age of technology, is it imperative that businesses and corporations alike, whether they be private or federal, ensure that all forms of information and communications technology associated with them be accessible to people with disabilities at all times.
 Failure to do so can not only result in injustice, but heavy fines and even costly lawsuits in certain circumstances.
-No matter the size, scope, or profession that a business operates in, they are almost certain to have some form of website at the bare minimum.
+No matter the size, scope, or profession that a business operates in, they are almost certain to have some form of a website at the bare minimum.
 While it may be something that is overlooked, failure to make this information accessible to those with disabilities is a violation of the law.